Do you shoot RAW? Here are some of the reasons you might or might not want to switch over.

 Advantages of RAW Format In Your Photography

-1) Better Image Quality After Editing – Digital cameras normally deliver your image in JPEG format after compressing the image inside the processor.
+- RAW images lead to better image quality after editing.
+Digital cameras normally deliver your image in JPEG format after compressing the image inside the processor.
 When you edit the JPEG image on your computer and resave it, you introduce artifacts into the image.
 These will detract from the overall quality and be clearly visible when viewing your image at high resolution.
-When you set your camera to deliver your image in RAW format, then you will eliminate compression artifacts and the higher quality of your image will be clearly visible.
+When you set your camera to deliver your image in RAW format, you eliminate compression artifacts and the higher quality of your image will be clearly visible.

-2) Better Control Over Image Processing – Digital cameras are normally set to make several interpretive decisions before delivering the JPEG image.
-Depending on the lighting conditions the processor may apply a varying degree of white balance, exposure compensation, sharpening and compression.
+- RAW files give you better control over image processing.
+Digital cameras are normally set to make several interpretive decisions before delivering the JPEG image.
+Depending on the lighting conditions the processor may apply a varying degree of white balance, exposure compensation, sharpening, and compression.
 If you set the camera to RAW format and the Picture Style to neutral, then you will postpone the adjustments.
-You will then have the flexibility to optimise each image individually.
+You will then have the flexibility to optimize each image individually.

-3) Possibility to Reprocess Images – By storing your images in RAW format you will always be able to make adjustments to your original images.
+- It’s possible to re-process your images.
+By storing your images in RAW format you will always be able to make adjustments to your original images.
 If you store your images in JPEG format, then it is impossible to undo any processing changes which you or the camera may have done.

 Disdvantages of RAW Format In Your Photography

-1) RAW files are much larger than similar JPEG files, and so fewer photos can fit within the same memory card and the RAW files take longer to write to the memory card.
+- RAW files are much larger than similar JPEG files.
+Fewer photos can fit within the same memory card and the RAW files take longer to write to the memory card.
 This argument has become less important as the price of memory has come down.
-Today you can buy a 32 GB Extreme CompactFlash Memory Card for only USD 169.– and with space for more than 1,000 uncompressed RAW images.

-2) Many digital cameras will not achieve the same frame rate with RAW images as with JPEG images.
+- Some cameras have a slower frame rate with RAW images.
 However the processor of the Canon EOS 50D 15.1MP Digital SLR Camera is capable of capturing 6.3 frames per second in RAW with up to 16 images in one burst.

-3) RAW files cannot be given to others immediately since they require specific software to load them, therefore it may be necessary to first convert them into JPEG.
+- RAW files cannot be given to others immediately.
+RAW files require specific software to load them, therefore it may be necessary to first convert them into JPEGs.
 However with the Canon EOS 50D 15.1MP DSLR Camera you can set the Quality to “RAW+L”.
 That means that each image will be saved on the memory card in both RAW and JPEG format.
 This is very useful for pre-screening images, which are of sufficient quality for post-processing.

 How to Integrate RAW Format Into Your Photographic Process